 Learn to Row

 Advanced registration is required and fees are non-refundable.
 Learn to Row is open to any 8th, 9th or 10th grader who would like to giving rowing a try.
-Registration for Learn to Row will become available some time in July on the Branch Family YMCA website and will close on August 10th.
-Check back here for updates.
+Click here to REGISTER!

 There will be a mandatory New Parent Meeting for the Fall season after drop off at Learn to Row – Saturday, Sep 7th at 10 am at Camp Thunderbird.
 If you are unable to attend that meeting, two other meetings will be scheduled at the Hemby Center in South Charlotte in August or September.
 Please check back on the Website for dates and times.